wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab3.md

 ### Recap

- In the first 3 Lab, we Learned
+In the first 2 Lab, we Learned
- 1. Map Dial number to Entry point and mapping flow Dial Number-->Entry Point --> Routing Point-->Flow , contact hear welcome message
+0. Bring the contact into Webex Contact Center and hear  welcome message
- 2. Connect contact to Agent Desktop
+1. Queue the  contact to Live Agent  after hearing welcome prompt
- 3. provide Menu option and an Opt-Out options to customer and validate CallBack Functionality
+2. provide Menu option and an Opt-Out options to customer and validate CallBack Functionality

 ### Lab Objective